lvella/trust_pdf/README.md

 }
 ```

-## Optional Features
+## Support

-* `openssl`: this feature uses the `openssl` crate to provide an implementation
-  for the `Pkcs7Verifier` trait, needed to verify PKCS #7 signatures embedded in
-  the PDF files.
-You can however provide your own implementation, so dependency
-  on OpenSSL is optional.
+I have tested it with PDFs produced by the following signing tools:

+* `pdfsign` command line utility (from Poppler);
+* gov.br online signer (from Brazilian government).

 ## Security

-This library is a best effort attempt, and as it stands, was written by one guy
+This library is a best effort attempt.
+As it stands, it was written by one guy
-during his holidays and spare time, and underwent no independent review, no real
+during his holidays and spare time, underwent no independent review, saw no
-world usage, and barely any testing.
-Also be mindful of the no-warranty clause
+real world usage, and had barely any testing.
+Also be mindful of the no-warranty
-in the license.
+clause in the license.

 That said, if you really want to secure anything with it, then I suggest, as a
 backup plan, putting legal language in you unsigned document saying that any